University Entrance Exams in 2025 (University Admission Campaign 2025)

 The UEE is an entrance examination required for admission to the Doctor of Philosophy or Doctor of Arts degree program.
 It includes two components: a Test of General Academic Competence (TGAC) and a foreign language test.
 Applicants can choose to take the language test in English, German, French, or Spanish.

-The main registration period for participating in the UEE and SET will be from May 2 to May 23, inclusive.
+The main registration period for participating in the UEE and SET lasted from May 2 to May 23, inclusive.

-An additional registration period will be available on June 16 and 17 for individuals who were unable to register for the UEE or SET during the main registration period.
+An additional registration period was available on June 16 and 17 for individuals who were unable to register for the UEE or SET during the main registration period.

-The admission committees of higher education institutions will handle the registration for those wishing to take part in the entrance examinations.
+The admission committees of higher education institutions handled the registration for those wishing to take part in the entrance examinations.

-By June 12, participants registered for the main session of the UEE/SET will receive invitation passes on their information pages under "Office of the Participant of the Postgraduate Entrance Examination."
-These passes will indicate the date, time, and location of the test.
-Participants of the additional session will receive their passes by August 14.
+By June 12, participants registered for the main session of the UEE/SET received invitation passes on their information pages under "Office of the Participant of the Postgraduate Entrance Examination."
+These passes indicated the date, time, and location of the test.
+Participants of the additional session received their passes by August 13.

-The results of the main entrance examination session will be announced by August 8, and the results of the additional session will be announced by September 3, 2025.
+The results of the main entrance examination session were announced by August 1, and the results of the additional session were released on August 29, 2025.

-The NMT consists of four blocks of tasks: three are compulsory, and one is optional.
-The mandatory subjects include the Ukrainian language, Mathematics, and History of Ukraine.
-The optional subjects are Ukrainian literature, one foreign language (either English, German, French, or Spanish), Biology, Chemistry, Physics, and Geography.
+The NMT consisted of four blocks of tasks: three are compulsory, and one is optional.
+The mandatory subjects included the Ukrainian language, Mathematics, and History of Ukraine.
+The optional subjects were Ukrainian literature, one foreign language (either English, German, French, or Spanish), Biology, Chemistry, Physics, and Geography.

-After completing all the tasks of the NMT (National Multi-Subject Test), each participant will see their score for each block displayed on their computer screen.
-The results will be converted to a scale of 100 to 200 points, which will be used for the competitive selection process.
-Tables for converting scores to this scale are provided in the Ukraine University Admission Procedure in 2025.
-Therefore, immediately after the test, participants will not only know the number of points they scored but will also be able to understand how their results affect their chances of admission.
-For all specialties coefficients have been established for the results of each block of the NMT.
-Information regarding these coefficients can be found in the Ukraine University Admission Procedure in 2025.
+After completing all the tasks of the NMT all the NMT tasks (National Multi-Subject Test), each participant saw their score for each block displayed on their computer screen.
+The results were converted to a scale of 100 to 200 points, which was used for the competitive selection process.
+Tables for converting scores to this scale were provided in the Ukraine University Admission Procedure in 2025.

-Registered participants could make changes to their personal accounts until April 8, 2025.
-This includes options such as selecting a different subject for the additional block, changing the city where they wish to take the NMT, or reporting the need to take the NMT during additional sessions.
+Registered participants could make changes in their personal accounts until April 8, 2025.
+They could select a different subject for the additional block, change the city where they wish to take the NMT, or report the need to take the NMT during additional sessions.

-During the additional registration period from May 9 to 14, individuals who had valid reasons for not registering during the main registration period, as well as those who were denied registration during that time, will have the opportunity to register for the NMT.
-Additionally, any changes to registration information can be made until May 19.
+During the additional registration period from May 9 to 14, individuals who had valid reasons for not registering during the main registration period, as well as those who were denied registration during that time, had the opportunity to enroll for the NMT.
+Additionally, any changes to registration information could be made until May 19.

-Starting May 4, registered participants of the main NMT session will receive invitations on their personal pages, which will include the date, time, and location of the session.
-Participants of the additional NMT session will be informed of the date, time, and location of their testing starting July 11.
+Starting May 7, registered participants of the main NMT session received invitations on their personal pages, which included the date, time, and location of the session.
+Participants of the additional NMT session were informed of the date, time, and location of their testing starting July 9.

-As in previous years, the NMT will take place in specially equipped computer labs at educational institutions designated as temporary examination centers (TECs).
-These centers will be located in various settlements both within Ukraine and abroad.
-Due to ongoing enemy attacks on our cities, testing will be paused during air alerts and will only resume once participants and staff from the TECs have safely returned from their shelters.
+As in previous years, the NMT took place in specially equipped computer labs at educational institutions designated as temporary examination centers (TECs).
+These centers were located in various settlements both within Ukraine and abroad.
+Due to ongoing enemy attacks on our cities, testing was paused during air alerts and continued only after participants and the TECs workers have safely returned from the shelters.

-With the help of our international partners, temporary examination centers for conducting bachelor's degree entrance exams for Ukrainian youth will be established in 55 cities across 33 countries this year.
+With the help of our international partners, temporary examination centers for conducting bachelor's degree entrance exams for Ukrainian youth were established in 55 cities across 33 countries this year.

-Results from the main NMT session, scored on a scale of 100 to 200 points, will be available on the personal pages of test participants starting July 4, 2025.
-The results from the additional session will be published on July 30, 2025.
+Results from the main NMT session, scored on a scale of 100 to 200 points, were available on the personal pages of test participants starting July 4, 2025.
+The results from the additional session were published on July 30, 2025.

-The Unified Entrance Exam (UEE) and the Unified Professional Entrance Exam (UPEE) will take place in 2025 for those wishing to enter the master's program.
+The Unified Entrance Exam (UEE) and the Unified Professional Entrance Exam (UPEE) took place in 2025 for those wishing to enter the master's program.

 UPEE is an entrance examination for master's degree program admission.
 It assesses an applicant's readiness for obtaining the second level of higher education in their chosen specialty.